joeyfortuna/scavenge/readme.md

 All the web code can just be accessed here: https://s3.amazonaws.com/natterbot.com/qrcode/index.html

 To create the codes, build a JSON file as an array, with one object per QRCode.
+An example file can be found in the python directory of this repo: "example_scvg.json"

 Properties of the objects should be: